Chevrolet Camaro (sixth generation): Trim levels and special editions

 Starting in 2019, the 1LE Package was also available with the four cylinder turbo.
-It adds similar equipment to the V6 1LE, including the FE3 suspension, Brembo brakes, 20" forged wheels with 245/40 and 275/35 Eagle F1 tires, track cooling, and mechanical limited slip differential.
+It adds similar equipment to the V6 1LE, including the FE3 suspension, Brembo brakes, 20-inch forged wheels with 245/40 and 275/35 Eagle F1 tires, track cooling, and mechanical limited-slip differential.
 The visual changes are also the same as the V6 1LE's.
 Car and Driver testing showed the I4 1LE was only 1.6 seconds slower around VIR than the V6.